Secure The Right Funding

 Rachet Back Funding

-A ratchet is a term whereby, if another VC later pays a lower price for shares in your start-up the VC that bought shares earlier with the 'ratchet' protection gets a price adjustment to that lower price.
+A Ratchet is a term whereby if another Venture Capitalist (VC) later pays a lower price for shares in a startup the VC that bought shares earlier with the 'Ratchet' protection gets a price adjustment to that lower price.

 What this means, an agreement with the investing source on the basis of the company achieving its aims or exceeding them, the investor reduces their shareholdings in the company.

 The majority of new small businesses are funded with Debt Financing, predominately via bank Loans or bonds.
 Debt Financing is the act of borrowing money from an outside party with the agreement that you will pay the initial principal back with a negotiated level of interest.

-The advantage of debt finance you do not have outside shareholders wanting information from the company.
+The advantage of Debt Finance you do not have outside shareholders wanting information from the company.
 The disadvantage you cannot miss an interest or loan repayment as this will then mean the leader will come involved with the business.
 We can also arrange for, invoice financing (factoring).
 Mainly used for startups and small companies to provide cash flow.